GMT-352/Team-L/README.md

 ---

 # Requirements
--QGIS software installation and use
+-QGIS software installation and use.

 -Using mapping software (QGIS) to identify suitable areas and map